deeenes/bioinfo-tools/README.md

 -   http://cyclismo.org/tutorial/R/ - A comprehensive R tutorial from Kelly
     Black, University of Georgia.
 You may find also a Matlab tutorial if you are interested.
+-   https://deanattali.com/ - About shiny from Dean Attali.

 Statistics
 ----------